 When deciding to fight a fire it is important to be sure that:

 PASS is an easy way to remember the basic steps for using a fire extinguisher.
 It stands for:

 To report a fire hazard call 414-768-8191, you will be asked to give the street address and specific information regarding the hazard.

 Please contact the City of South Milwaukee Police Department at 414-768-8060.
 You may also contact the Wisconsin Arson Tip Line at 800-362-3005.
 Callers on the Arson Tip Line will remain confidential and may be eligible for cash awards.

 Symptoms will develop within 3 weeks of exposure.
 Once symptoms have developed, the illness can last between 2-4 weeks.

 Please contact your healthcare provider and notify them of your symptoms.
-Request to be tested for monkeypox, stay home and away from others and avoid close physical contact with others until your healthcare provider can examine you.
+Request to be tested for Mpox, stay home and away from others and avoid close physical contact with others until your healthcare provider can examine you.

 Salt brine is a solution of salt (typically sodium chloride) and water.
 It has a freezing point lower than pure water and, as such, is a useful tool in reducing the adhesion of snow and ice to road surfaces.
 The freezing point of brine is a function of the salt being used in the bring (sodium chloride or calcium chloride) and the percentage by weight of the salt in the solution.

 Rock salt, or solid salt, is simply crystals of sodium chloride.
 Until it has gone into solution - that is, until it has formed brine, will do nothing to stop snow from freezing to the pavement surface.
 Agencies that use rock salt in their winter maintenance activities are doing so to create brine on the road surface.
 Therefore brine is an integral and critical part of winter maintenance activities.